Convergence with international auditing & assurance standards

 This allows assurance practitioners to operate in both jurisdictions within a single set of requirements.

 The XRB Trans-Tasman harmonisation principles ensure a substantively common set of auditing and assurance standards that apply in both countries.

 The NZAuASB and the AUASB have agreed on a common set of principles relating to the standards that each Board issues.

 This co-operation contributes to the outcome framework for creating a Single Economic Market, announced by the New Zealand and Australian Prime Ministers in 2009.

 The NZAuASB and AUASB are working together towards the establishment, over time, of a harmonised set of assurance standards based on international standards.

 Part of this process is considering the most appropriate way to deal with country-specific requirements, including the possible use of domestic standards.

-An overview of the additional requirements in the Australian Auditing Standards (ASAs), not added to the New Zealand Auditing standards is available:
+There is an overview of the additional requirements in the Australian Auditing Standards (ASAs), not added to the New Zealand Auditing standards: